-Button Purpose Go Forward and Go Back buttons enable the student to page for- ward or back within the Text Reader.
-The Start Over button returns the student to the title page. $\bigotimes$ While reading the text, the Go to Activity button periodically appears.
-Selecting the button presents the student with questions about the text.
+Button Purpose Go Forward and Go Back buttons enable the student to page forward or back within the Text Reader.
+The Start Over button returns the student to the title page.
+While reading the text, the Go to Activity button periodically appears.
+Clicking the button presents the student with questions about the text.
 Show Question button.
-When using the Go to Activity button, a ques- tion like the one below may appear:

-Button Purpose Select the X in the question box to close the question.
+When using the Go to Activity button, sometimes a question appears like the following: Click the word in the sentence with the same long vowel sound as boat.
+Select the X in the question box to close the question.
 Select the Show Question button to display the question again.
 While in the activity, the Go to Passage button enables the student to hear or read the story on the page again.
-When reading the text, the Go to Activity button returns to the last question the student was working on. Ð The Read To Me button indicates the student is currently allowing the SuccessMaker Reading audio to read the text aloud.
+When reading the text, the Go to Activity button returns to the last question the student was working on.

+Button Purpose Read To Me The Read To Me button indicates the student is currently allowing the SuccessMaker Reading audio to read the text aloud.
 Once the button is selected, it changes to the Read it Myself button to enable the student to choose to read independently.
 This button is disabled if the Read to me setting has been turned Off for the assignment in the course or assignment settings.
-See Read to me for Reading Portal and Text Reader for more inform- ation. • Replay Audio - In the activity mode of Text Reader, the student can select the Replay Audio button to replay an audio reading of the activ- ity questions.
-The Read it Myself button indicates the student is currently reading the text independently.
-When selected, it changes to the Read To Me button and the audio is turned off so the student can read the text independently.

-Button Purpose ••• Rollover Audio - In Read it Myself mode of Text Reader or in the glossary, the student can select the Rollover Audio button when the cursor is hovering over a sentence to play an audio reading of the text.
+See Read to me for Reading Portal and Text Reader for more information.
+Replay Audio - In the activity mode of Text Reader, the student can select the Replay Audio button to replay an audio reading of the activity questions.
+Read it Myself The Read it Myself button indicates the student is currently reading the text independently.
+When selected, it changes to the Read To Me button and the audio is turned off so the student can read the text independently. • Rollover Audio - In Read it Myself mode of Text Reader or in the glossary, the student can select the Rollover Audio button when the cursor is hovering over a sentence to play an audio reading of the text.
 On a touchscreen device, press and hold the sentence to play the audio for the text.